 Traumatic experiences are distressing and unexpected events that are not within the control of the individual.
 These types of experiences can be physically or emotionally overwhelming and lead to long-term anxious feelings.
 Some examples of traumatic experiences can include family or community violence, sudden loss, accidents, injury, physical or sexual assault, and medical emergencies.
 For an experience to be traumatic, it must cause loss of control and feelings of terror.
 In some cases, individuals might experience repeated trauma.

 Trauma can alter an individual’s perspective on life.
 In many situations, trauma that remains untreated can develop into a trauma or stressor-related disorder such as posttraumatic stress disorder (PTSD).
 Individuals might attempt to numb their feelings or block out traumatic memories through substance abuse or other dangerous behaviors.
 In many cases, individuals will experience trauma as a co-occurring condition alongside of a primary diagnosis of substance use disorder.
 Trauma might cause individuals to look for comfort, fight or run away from real or imagined threats, or suffer from panic and/or anxiety.
-If trauma has occurred within an individual’s life, it is imperative to obtain therapeutic treatment within a safe, comfortable environment.
+If trauma has occurred within an individual’s life, it is imperative to obtain therapeutic care within a safe, comfortable treatment and rehabilitation center for trauma and substance abuse.

 The following are some examples of traumatic experiences: